-Gjerpen in Skien is home to several sites containing Bronze Age carvings such as Løberg, Wattenberg, Bergheim, Fossum, Mæla and Venstøp.
+In Gjerpen in Skien, there are several beautiful fields with Bronze Age carvings, such as Løberg, Wattenberg, Bergheim, Fossum, Mæla and Venstøp.

 The iron age-house at Aarhus in Skien was opened in September 2005.

 Gjerpen Church lies on the northern edge of Skien and is a beautiful romanesque stone…